secken/secken-private/README.md

 Script has been tested on:

-- Miscrosoft Azure: Ubuntu 14.04 x64 (Trusty)
+- Microsoft Azure: Ubuntu 14.04 x64 (Trusty)
-- Miscrosoft Azure: CentOS 7.0 (Trusty)
+- Microsoft Azure: CentOS 7.0 (Trusty)

 **Feel free to test it on more distributions and please report back to me!**